nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_MAC.md

 ## Troubleshooting

 <details>
-<summary>Expand if you are an instructor troubleshooting anissue</summary>
+<summary>Expand if you are an instructor troubleshooting an issue</summary>
 <h2>Visual Studio Code</h2>

 Follow the [Troubleshooting Visual Studio Code](./TROUBLESHOOT_VSCODE.md) steps to resolve student issues